bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      SELECT veggies.name, fruits.name FROM fruits, veggies WHERE fruits.color = veggies.color;

-That’s all there is to it.
+That's all there is to it.
 We will discuss these concepts in more depth in the next chapter.

-## MySQL/Databases – CAST, and ‘as’
+## MySQL/Databases - CAST, and 'as'

-### CAST and ‘as’
+### CAST and 'as'

 So you think you have **JOINS** down cold?
 Need a bit of a challenge?
 No problem.
 In this chapter you will learn a few more a techniques you will need to master **JOINS**.

 *Remember that you will almost always need some way to link the two tables together be it in a WHERE statement or HAVING statement.
 Without either one of these, you will get gibberish returned to you.

 To begin, we will go back to a basic table and work our way back to **JOINS**.
-Sometimes the results that you return with **SELECT** statements aren’t exactly in the format that you would like them to be.
+Sometimes the results that you return with **SELECT** statements aren't exactly in the format that you would like them to be.
 Take the next query for example:

      SELECT AVG(quantity) FROM veggies;